kwamboka3/alx-low_level_programming/0x02-functions_nested_lopps/README.md

-alx low level programming
-this is the readme file for this project
+this is readme for this file